kaankarakose/superpoint-dinov2/README.md

 ## Contributing

 Feel free to open issues or submit pull requests.
-We welcome contributions to improve the project!
+Contributions are welcomed!

 ## License

 This project is licensed under the MIT License.

 ## Acknowledgments